SaxionLED/x80sv/README.md

 It may be handy to add this export to your bashrc.

-- Make sure that on both hostpc and x80sv laptop, the /etc/hosts file is setup such that hostnames are resolved correctly.
+- Make sure that on both hostpc and x80sv laptop, the /etc/hosts file is setup such that hostnames are resolved correctly. _http://en.wikipedia.org/wiki/Hosts_%28file%29_

+- Launch the robot drivers on the robot laptop:
+>_x80sv:~/catkin_ws $ roslaunch x80sv_bringup real_robot.launch_

+- Launch the navigation system for the x80sv on the robot laptop:
+>_x80sv:~/catkin_ws $ roslaunch x80sv_navigation x80sv_navigation.launch_